-When FSRA assumed the regulatory duties of FSCO and DICO, it inherited all guidance issued by these legacy regulators.
-FSRA developed a three-year plan to transition over 500 pieces of inherited active guidance, in accordance with FSRA’s Guidance Framework.
+When FSRA assumed the regulatory duties of FSCO and DICO, it inherited over 500 pieces of guidance issued by these legacy regulators.

-The Guidance Framework was launched in October 2019 to standardize the guidance FSRA issues across its regulated sectors.
-The framework describes FSRA’s principles, processes and practices for the use of guidance, so that it is easier for stakeholders to understand and do business in the sectors.
+FSRA launched a Guidance Framework in October 2019 to standardize the guidance FSRA issues across its regulated sectors.
+The framework describes FSRA’s principles, processes, and practices for the use of guidance so that it is easier for stakeholders to understand and do business in the sectors.

 Learn more about the Guidance Framework.

 Review Process for Inherited Guidance from FSCO and DICO